CCDM-CBADA/CBADAQuarto/README.md

 To use the formatted output, save your qmd file into the extension folder that you created using the command above.
 Then, in the output format use:

-- `aagi-pptx`, for MS PPT output
+- `cbada-pptx`, for MS PPT output
-- `aagi-revealjs`, for a revealjs presentation
+- `cbada-revealjs`, for a revealjs presentation

 ### Template